fisher1706/ubuntu/README.md

 ls --help | more
 ```

-# instruction about command or "ls --help"
+# instruction about command or "ls --help" or "info ls" -> number in help - number of section
 ```shell
 man ls
 ```